Two Big Challenges We Face with MS

 Dr. Stachowiak, who also has MS, writes that such challenges firmed up her own resolve to be a better listener, work harder to focus on what a person is telling her, try harder to ignore background noise, and stop making mental shopping lists while the other person is talking.3 To read more of her thoughts and find links to other useful articles about MS, click here.

-Using online resources to easy our journey
+Using online resources to ease our journey

 Problems with employment and social interaction are connected to many, many other issues we face on our journey with multiple sclerosis that can cause confusion, stress, and self-isolation.
 Online resources provide information and personal connection, two vital needs that can ease our journey with infusions of knowledge and compassion.
 In that spirit, I hope you will take the time to do some further reading listed in the references section below, and post your thoughts about this article.